 Hanne Jimenez de Mora started her career as a credit analyst with DNB Bank in Luxembourg, and subsequently held brand manager and controller roles at Procter & Gamble in Sweden and Switzerland.
 She was a partner at McKinsey & Company in Switzerland until 2002.
-Since 2002 she is co-founder and Chairperson of a-connect (group) AG, a global management consultant firm based in Zurich.
+She is co-founder of a-connect (group) AG, a global management consultant firm based in Zurich.

-Hanne Jimenez de Mora is a member of the Boards of AB Volvo, Sweden and Metso Outotec Oyj, Finland.
-She serves also as Vice Chair and Supervisory Board member of IMD Business School, Switzerland.
+Hanne Jimenez de Mora is a member of the Board of AB Volvo, Sweden and is Chairperson of Microcaps AG, Switzerland.
+She serves also as Vice Chair as well as Supervisory and Foundation Board member of IMD Business School, Switzerland.